EugenijusSer/deeper-task/README.md

 ## Usage

-**Intersection checking endpoint** accepts POST request with information about a square and a line.
+**Intersection checking endpoint at '/api/intersection'** accepts POST request with information about a square and a line.
 Example input and output can be found bellow.

 Input: